its-harsshhh/100DaysOfweb3/Solidity_notes/simple_storage(day2).md

 6. Arrays: Solidity supports both fixed-size and dynamic arrays.
 You can define arrays of any other data type, such as uint[], string[], or bytes32[].
 Dynamic arrays can change in size during execution, while fixed-size arrays have a predetermined length.
 7. Structs: Structs allow you to define custom composite data types.
 They can contain multiple variables of different types.
 8. Mappings: Mappings are key-value data structures.
 They are like hash tables or dictionaries and allow efficient lookup of values based on unique keys.
 9. Enums: Enums allow you to define a custom type with a finite set of possible values.
-Each value represents a named constant.
+Each value represents a named constant

 # What does uint256 mean?

 In Solidity, uint256 is an example of an unsigned integer data type with a size of 256 bits.
 Let's break it down:

 • uint: This stands for "unsigned integer."
 It means that the variable can only store positive or zero values and cannot hold negative numbers.
 • 256: This specifies the number of bits used to represent the integer value.
 In this case, it's 256 bits, which allows for a wide range of values to be stored.
 The uint256 type provides a range of values from 0 to 2^256-1 (i.e., from 0 to 115792089237316195423570985008687907853269984665640564039457584007913129639935).
 We can also use other variations of unsigned integer types in Solidity, such as uint8, uint16, uint32, and so on, depending on the range of values you need to store.